Complex Property Division in Texas Divorce Cases

 If the parties come to our firm with an agreement already in mind, we will review your proposed agreement to determine if all assets have been properly valued and all issues properly considered.
 If we believe something has been overlooked, we’ll advise you how you can handle that issue and we’ll connect you to a financial expert who specializes in that issue.

 In complex property division cases, you’ll find peace of mind working with the divorce attorneys at Johnson, Loyd & Schmitz.
 We’re ready to tackle complex cases and come prepared with the resources you need to make sure the task is done right.
-Call our law office to schedule a consultation at the office nearest to you (Dallas-Ft Worth, Houston or McKinney, TX): 817-576-6537.
+Call our law office to schedule a consultation at the office nearest to you (Dallas-Ft Worth, McKinney, TX, or Atlanta): 817-576-6537.